 History of the Schafner Point (Port Royal) Lighthouse

-Built in 1885, the Shafner Point Lighthouse in Port Royal is the oldest surviving lighthouse in the Annapolis Basin, and played a key role in the development of fishing and trade.
+Built in 1885, the Schafner Point Lighthouse in Port Royal is the oldest surviving lighthouse in the Annapolis Basin, and played a key role in the development of fishing and trade.
 It is located less than one kilometer from Parks Canada Habitation, believed to be the site of the first European settlement in Canada.
-Prior to electrification, the light was operated by a keeper whose house was in nearby Karsdale.
+Prior to electrification, the light was operated by keeper Lloyd Shafner, whose house was in nearby Karsdale.

 The Schafner Point Lighthouse is still a working light today, guiding boats through the tidal waters of the narrow navigation channel around Goat Island.
 Until 2015 it was owned and maintained by Fisheries and Oceans Canada.
 In the 2010s the federal government began to divest itself of lighthouses, and Schafner Point Lighthouse, though not decommissioned as a navigational light, was offered to any non-profit group that was willing to be its steward.